rajeshbiswas393/ajax-crud/README.md

 3. Edit existing users forn the list.
 4. Delete a user.

-All of the above functionalities have been developed using ajax
+All of the above functionalities have been developed using Jquery and ajax